apiVersion Should I Use?

-This is an excerpt from my book, Golden Guide to Certified Kubernetes Application Development.
+Get my book Golden Guide to Kubernetes Application Development.
 If you’re a web application developer who wants to become a Kubernetes expert very quickly, check out the book.

 API versions with ‘alpha’ in their name are early candidates for new functionality coming into Kubernetes.
 These may contain bugs and are not guaranteed to work in the future.